K-Scorpio/scorpiosec/content/en/posts/post12.md

 ### user flag

-The user flag `user.txt` is at `C:\Users\Raven\Desktop\user.txt`
+The user flag `user.txt` is at `C:\Users\Raven\Desktop\user.txt`.

 ![Foothold-via-evil-WinRM](/images/HTB-Manager/user-flag.png)

-I get the computer info just in case I need to look for some vulnerabilities specific to an OS version.
-I do so with `get-computerinfo`
+I get more information about the system just in case I need to look for some vulnerabilities specific to the OS version.
+I do so with `get-computerinfo`.

 ![Target-system-info](/images/HTB-Manager/computerinfo.png)